 - A required gateway course, MSFS 515-Foundations of Corporate Finance, taken in the spring of the first year

-- At least four additional courses selected from a pre-approved list
+- Five additional courses selected from a pre-approved list

 Students must also take at least one course in Advanced or Applied Finance and one course in Advanced Trade.
 These courses are specifically oriented towards quantitative skills such as financial statement analysis, corporate finance, investment analysis, valuation, financial risk assessment, trade, business negotiations, quantitative analysis in decision-making, capital structure, accounting, project finance, and managerial economics.